 What to watch out for in the salary sacrifice scheme

 For a salary sacrifice scheme, if the benefit provided is a company car, the rules have recently changed – these changes are based around when it comes to valuing the salary given up and the taxable value of the benefit.
-The good news is they do not take effect until next year, so do not need to be accounted for in the 2018/19 P11Ds.
+The good news is that they only take effect next year and therefore do not require accounting in the 2018/19 P11Ds.

 How do I complete the form?